AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 In tidal phenomena,

-rotation of bodies and their circulation is partially converted
+energy of the rotation of bodies and their circulation is

-into thermal energy in the material of bodies.
-The momentum is
+partially converted into thermal energy in the material of

 Body